FRACerqueira/PromptPlus/README.md

 - Extra actions per stage : OnStartControl/OnInputRender/OnTryAcceptInput/OnFinishControl (ever)
 - Tooltips (ever and configurable)
 - Filter by Contains / StartsWith (configurable) (depends on the control)
-- Collection subset items and interations (depends on the control)
+- Collection subset items and iterations (depends on the control)
 - Page information and page-size(depends on the control)
-- Spinner animmation (depends on the control)
+- Spinner animation (depends on the control)
 - Error message (depends on the control and validators)

 PromptPlus driver console  **Supports 4/8/24-bit colors** in the terminal with **auto-detection** of the current terminal's capabilities.